BenjaminRead123/A-Comparison-of-Gaussian-and-Student-s-T-Copulas-in-Statistical-Arbitrage./README.md

 Comparison-of-Gaussian-and-Student-s-T-Copulas-in-Statistical-Arbitrage.
 This code generates various graphs and metrics comparing both copulas.
+Main source: https://fbe.unimelb.edu.au/__data/assets/pdf_file/0003/2592021/146.pdf

 INFO:

 We use two copulas, Gaussian and Student's T. Within each, we assess a rolling correlation, a fixed correlation and a smoothed correlation with EWMA.
-There is a look back period required for the rolling correlation, which we choose 63, 126 and 252.

 ANALYSIS: